 We sued Cummins for defamation with the help of famed animal rights attorney Randy Turner, who represented us free of charge.
 Cummins also stalked and attacked online Randy Turner and his family in an attempt to get him to stop helping us.
 When that didn’t work, Cummins stalked Amanda’s husband and close friends in an attempt to destroy Amanda’s support system.
 In June of 2012, after a 4-day bench trial with Cummins representing herself, Cummins was ordered to pay us Six-Million dollars in damages for her “egregious as well as malicious as well as intentional” defamation.
 At the reading of the verdict, Judge William Brigham compared the reputation of Amanda Lollar to that of Jane Goodall.
 The entire judgement was upheld by the Texas Court of Appeals in an unprecedented 76 page opinion against Cummins.
 It was also upheld by the Texas Supreme Court.

 After we sued her, Cummins sued Amanda Lollar for defamation for defending herself online against Cummins.
 Cummins also sued Bat World Sanctuary for personal injury for her alleged bump on the head.
 In a form of witness retaliation, Cummins added some of Bat World’s Board of Directors in her lawsuit – directors who had testified for us at trial.
 Cummins also attempted to get a restraining order against Lollar.
 Cummins lost all of these lawsuits.
 (NOTE: D&O insurance and pro-bono attorneys prevented Bat World Sanctuary from acquiring significant legal fees during these cases.)

-Our case has now lasted over 7 years.
-Thankfully, our support has slowly been recovering during this time.
+Our case has been ongoing since 2010 and is now legal precedent.
+Thankfully, our support has recovered during this time.
 Despite all of her loses, Cummins continues to go to great lengths to cause damage to us as well as many other people from all walks of life.
 We have posted this page to warn others, but to also let her past victims know that justice finally caught up with Mary Cummins.
 Note: If you are involved in a case with Mary Cummins and need court documents to declare her a vexatious litigant click here.
 Also see Randy Turner’s page on the behavior of Mary Cummins.